micahbowie/console_buddy/README.md

 ConsoleBuddy.use_in_debuggers = true # When in a debugger like byebug should the console buddy context be loaded in?
 ConsoleBuddy.ignore_startup_errors = false # Should warnings and errors be ignored?
 ConsoleBuddy.allowed_envs = ["development", "test"] # What RACK_ENV/RAILS_ENV do we want to use this in?
+ConsoleBuddy.one_off_job_service_type = :sidekiq # What background job gem do you use? :sidekiq, :resque, and :active_job are supported
 ```

 ## Development